Members of the jury

 Tiyanjana Maluwa is the H. Laddie and Linda P. Montague Professor of Law and Associate Dean for International Affairs at the Dickinson School of Law, and concurrently Director of the School of International Affairs, Pennsylvania State University, USA.
 He has been legal counsel for the Organization of African Unity (now African Union) and the Office of the United Nations High Commissioner for Human Rights, where he was involved, inter alia, in providing advice and developing policy on issues relating to human rights and international criminal justice.
 He has published extensively on various aspects of international law and international human rights.
 He serves on the editorial boards of a number of learned journals and is a member of various international professional associations and learned societies.

-Peter William Neyroud (UK)
+Peter William Neyroud (Swiss/UK)

 Emil W. Plywaczewski (Poland)